lake-wg/edhoc/draft-ietf-lake-edhoc.md

 2. for verification of the Signature_or_MAC field in message_2 and message_3 (see {{asym-msg2-proc}} and {{asym-msg3-proc}})
 3. in the key derivation (in case of a static Diffie-Hellman key, see {{key-der}}).

 The choice of authentication key has an impact on the message size (see {{auth-keys}}), and even more so the choice of authentication credential (see {{auth-cred}}) in case it is transported within the protocol (see {{id_cred}}).
-EDHOC supports authentication credentials for which COSE Header Parameters are defined, including:
+EDHOC supports authentication credentials for which COSE header parameters are defined, including:

 * X.509 v3 certificate {{RFC5280}}
 * C509 certificate {{I-D.ietf-cose-cbor-encoded-cert}}